-The Financial Information System for California (FI$Cal) is a multi-faceted information technology project aimed at transforming state government – including DGS – for the better.
+The Financial Information System for California (FI$Cal) is a multifaceted information technology project aimed at transforming state government – including the Department of General Services (DGS) – for the better.

-The project is managed by a partnership of control agencies: Department of Finance, Department of General Services, State Controller’s Office, and State Treasurer’s Office.
+The project is managed by a partnership of control agencies: DGS, Department of Finance, State Controller’s Office, and State Treasurer’s Office.

-Because of DGS' diverse role in the business operations of state government, different divisions/offices will be coming online with FI$Cal at various times:
+Because of DGS' diverse role in the business operations of state government, divisions and offices were implemented into FI$Cal in a phased approach.

-The procurement module of the system – known as Cal eProcure – will be released in December of 2015.
-DGS staff members continue to work diligently testing, training and making refinements to the system so that when it is launched it will be a sleek, customer-friendly way of buying, selling and exploring transactions with the state.
+The procurement module of the system – known as Cal eProcure – was released in January 2016.
+DGS staff members continue to work diligently to test, train and make refinements to the system to provide a customer-friendly way of buying, selling and exploring transactions with the state.

 DGS’ Enterprise Technology Solutions and the Office of Human Resources modified the department’s Project Accounting and Leave system to capture employee activity-time reporting and interfaced it to PeopleSoft’s Project Costing.
 In addition, several of DGS’ legacy systems were updated to interface with PeopleSoft to support the billing, check printing, customer invoice reporting, and direct transfer processes.
 The changes for this release went live in August 2016 with a controlled transactional rollout that continued through January 2017.